gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 The **Data Table** allows you to display data values as a table on the right side of the application.
 Each row corresponds to an indexed element, such as an EO object detected in an image.

-There is strong interaction between the data table and the visible map layers.
+There are strong interactions between the data table and the visible map layers.
-The displayed information corresponds to objects currently visible on the map.
+For instance, the displayed elements in the table correspond to objects currently visible on the map.
+It is also possible to configure layers that only contain the table's data.

 #### Creating a data table

-To explore object information, you can create a table.
+To explore an item's information and details, you can create a table.

 Let’s create a Data Table called **Objects** and choose the data fields to display.